ctoec/winged-keys/.github/ISSUE_TEMPLATE/user_story.md

+---
+name: User Story
+about: Issue template for describing a feature addition for the application.
+---

 ## Background
 Provide a brief description of the work to be completed here, along with the problem we're attempting to solve with it.